AbeelLab/emu/README.md

 ```

 ###Emu metrics
-We provide pair of commands summarizes canonicalization in a given data set.
+We provide pair of commands that summarizes canonicalization in a given data set.
 The steps are outlined below:

-First, use the `merge-identicals` which merges raw large variants that were consistently predicted across a given data set.
+First, use the `merge-identicals` command which merges raw large variants that were consistently predicted across a given data set and redirects the output to a separate VCF file.
 This command needs only two arguments:
 ```
 -o or --output
   Output directory